KaioSiq/KaioSiq/README.md

 ### Intro

 Hello there!
 I'm Kaio Siqueira and it is a pleasure to have you here!
-I am CEO @ Aerospace Research Group (UFRJ) and we're, currently, developing two experimental sounding rockets :rocket: and two nanosatellites 🛰️
+I am part of the Aerospace Research Group (UFRJ) and we're, currently, developing two experimental sounding rockets :rocket: and two nanosatellites 🛰️

 ---
 **Some facts about me**